amrnablus/spark-lineage-tracker/README.md

 > ⚠️ This project is in **early stages** and has **not been tested in production**.
 Use with caution.

+> ⚠️ This is not a replacement for the [official spark-openmetadata](https://docs.open-metadata.org/latest/connectors/ingestion/lineage/spark-lineage) connector and is meant to be used IN CONJUNCTION with it.
+They each do different things.

 A Spark 3.x listener that automatically tracks **JDBC reads/writes** and stores lineage in your data governance system.
 Default implementation integrates with [OpenMetadata](https://open-metadata.org/).